-2 The object representation of an object a of type cv T is a sequence of N cv unsigned char objects that occupy the same storage as a, where N is equal to sizeof(T).
-The sequence is considered to be an array of

-N T if T is a contiguous-layout type.
+The object representation of an object a of type cv T is a sequence of N cv unsigned char objects that occupy the same storage as a, where N is equal to sizeof(T).
+The sequence is considered to be an array of N T if the object occupies contiguous bytes of storage.
 The object representation of an object of type unsigned char, char, std::byte, or an array of such types (ignoring cv-qualification), is itself.
 Unless an object representation is of an object of type unsigned char, char or std::byte (ignoring cv-qualification), the value of the elements of the object representation is unspecified.
 The object representation of an object nested within an object o is guaranteed to appear in the object representation of o.